eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

         }
     }

+The typechecker figures out for itself the point in the class at which all class members have been initialized.
+Everything before this point is in the *initializer section* of the class, and everything after this point is in the *declaration section*.
+In the initializer section you can't use a declaration before it's been declared.

 ### Extending classes

-The `extends` clause specifies the superclass of a class, and arguments of the initializer parameters of the superclass.
-The arguments to the superclass [initializer](#initializer) are specified in parentheses after the name of the superclass:
+The `extends` clause specifies the type of the superclass together with the argument list to the initializer parameters of the superclass.
+In other words the extends clause is an invocation expression:

 <!-- cat-id:c -->
 <!-- try: -->